Nicholas-Abell/valeo_google_sheets/README.md

 Root Folders correspond to PAGE names.

 Cell_Formulas folder hold script for functions directly in a Google Sheets cell.
 See its' folders README.md for further information.
+The only exception being PART_IDENTIFICATION.

 Apps_Script folder hold functions that are done automatically, ie page creation. acess these by: